Asymptotically Improved Circuit for $d$-ary Grover's Algorithm with Advanced Decomposition of $n$-qudit Toffoli Gate: Generalized Qudit Gates

+In the schematic diagram of the circuit, a circle denotes a control qubit, and a rectangle the target qubit.
+As shown in FIG. \ref{gokhale8}, each of the two circles for the two control qubits of the binary Toffoli gates in the first level has $1$ marked in it with blue color, and `$X^{+1}_3$' in the rectangle for the target qubit to represent the $modulo~3$ increment operation.
 The decomposed circuit can be treated as a binary tree of gates which establishes the logarithmic depth for a multi-controlled Toffoli gate.
 It has the property that the intermediate qubit of each sub-tree as well as the root can only be raised to $\ket{2}$ if all of its seven control leaves are $\ket{1}$.
-In order to verify this property, we perceive that the qubit $q_4$ can only become $\ket{2}$ if and only if it was originally $\ket{1}$, and $q_2$ and $q_6$ qubits were previously $\ket{2}$.
-Then at the subsequent level of the tree, we observe that (i) qubit $q_2$ could have been $\ket{2}$ only if it was previously $\ket{1}$, and both $q_1$ and $q_3$ were $\ket{1}$ earlier, (ii) qubit $q_6$ could have been $\ket{2}$ only if it was previously $\ket{1}$ and both $q_5$ and $q_7$ qubits were $\ket{1}$ earlier.
+In order to verify this property, we perceive that the qubit $q_3$ can only become $\ket{2}$ if and only if it was originally $\ket{1}$, and $q_1$ and $q_5$ qubits were previously $\ket{2}$.
+Then at the subsequent level of the tree, we observe that (i) qubit $q_1$ could have been $\ket{2}$ only if it was previously $\ket{1}$, and both $q_0$ and $q_2$ were $\ket{1}$ earlier, (ii) qubit $q_5$ could have been $\ket{2}$ only if it was previously $\ket{1}$ and both $q_4$ and $q_6$ qubits were $\ket{1}$ earlier.
 If any of the controls were not $\ket{1}$, the $\ket{2}$ state would fail to move to the root of the tree.
 Hence, the $CNOT$ gate toggles the target qubit only if all controls are $\ket{1}$.
 The right half of the circuit is the mirror circuit to restore the control qubits to their original states.
-The authors in \cite{Di_2013} have further decomposed their ternary Toffoli gate into 13 1-qutrit and 2-qutrit gates for physical implementation.
+The authors in \cite{Di_2013} have further decomposed their ternary Toffoli gate into 13 one-qutrit and two-qutrit gates for physical implementation as shown in FIG. \ref{toffoli_ternary}.

 These works are nonetheless restricted to binary quantum systems as they have mentioned the use of qutrits only.
-In our proposed approach, we have generalized the decomposition for any dimensional quantum system.
+In our proposed approach, we have generalized the decomposition for an arbitrary finite-dimensional quantum system.